geoscixyz/em/content/introduction/introduction_basic_electromagnetic_experiments.rst

 to determine what is beneath the surface without direct sampling.
 This is the realm of geophysics.
 In a generic geophysical survey, energy is input to the ground.
 This energy propagates through the subsurface and signals are recorded.
-We briefly discuss each of these below:
+We briefly discuss each of the elements involved in a generic geophysical survey below.

 :ref:`Physical properties<physical_properties_index>` : Earth materials can be characterized in terms of their physical properties.
 The properties of relevance to electromagnetics are: